When Brother Andrew died in September 2022, I mourned with the rest of the world.

 Kathleen Chambers taped interview (Wheaton College Special Collections Library)

-After Biddy’s 1966 death, Kathleen continued the friendship.
+After Biddy’s death in 1966, Kathleen continued the friendship.

 In 1991, he called her and invited her to visit him at a conference at Oak Hill College.